marvinkreis/guut/templates/debug_prompt.md

 In this example, the `c` command terminates the command list and instructs the debugger to continue execution after the command list ended.
 This leaves the debugger in paused state.
 A second `c` then continues the execution.

-# Other Remarks
+# Important Remarks

 - Keep your experiments/tests short and simple.
 - Use print statements liberally in your experiments/tests.
-- Never recreate the code under test as part of youir experiment/test.
+- Never recreate the code under test as part of your experiment/test.
+- Include a debugger script in your experiments whenever possible.

 # Example Task